 Skip to contents

 Searches external vocabularies to suggest IRIs for measurement columns that are missing semantic annotations.
-For each measurement column with missing I-ADOPT component fields (term_iri, property_iri, entity_iri, unit_iri, constraint_iri), this function queries vocabulary services and ranks results by relevance.
+For each measurement column with missing I-ADOPT component fields (term_iri, property_iri, entity_iri, unit_iri, constraint_iri), this function queries vocabulary services and ranks results by relevance, with SMN queried first for salmon-domain roles and GCDFO retained as a distinct DFO-specific source.

 Usage